generable/public-materials/README.md

 # Public Materials

-This repo contains code from our workshops, blogs, and other public-facing projects.
+This repo contains documents and code from our workshops, blogs, posters, and other public-facing projects.